 Storage containers are becoming increasingly popular as a storage option.
 They combine affordability, durability, and environmental friendliness in a way that no other product does!
 Because they offer so much flexibility, shipping containers are swiftly increasing in popularity.
-You can store anything from furnishings to business supplies to food or clothes in them – the possibilities are endless!
-A company in Los Angeles has even utilized shipping containers in the farming industry and created mobile farms that are changing the industry.
+You can store anything from furnishings to parking lot to grocery store to fresh produce or clothes in them – the possibilities are endless!
+A company in Los Angeles has even utilized shipping containers in the farming industry and created mobile and pure greens container farms that are changing the industry.

 The TerraFarm, as the converted shipping containers have been dubbed, is an agricultural work of genius with temperature controls and water systems designed to prevent waste.
-With recirculating hydroponic watering systems that use 99 percent less water than outdoor farming, their shipping container-cum-urban farms are kept warm and regulated.
+With recirculating hydroponic systems that use 99 percent less climate controlled water for growing food than outdoor farming, their shipping container-cum-urban farms are kept warm and regulated.
 They also developed an innovative LED lighting system for vertical farming beds to maximize the space.

 The company currently has eight TerraFarms in use, with plans in the works to increase that number to 48 farms in total.
 Of those, 25 will be deployed in Washington, D.C.
 The growth potential for this company is enormous.